Schedule a FREE home water test with a Culligan Water expert today!

 These contaminants can be found in the manufacturing process of a variety of products, including non-stick cookware, carpet-care liquids, treated apparel, upholstery or textiles, sealants, dental floss, floor wax and non-woven medical garments.
 Though PFTE non-stick cookware was proven to have PFOA levels, a recent study found levels that ranged from undetectable to 4.3 parts per billion, and it is not currently considered a major pathway for PFOA.

 Just last year, United Nations experts recommended banning PFOA globally at the Stockholm Convention on Persistent Organic Pollutants.
-Will the United States follow suit based on recent outbreaks in California and Michigan.
+Will the United States follow suit based on recent outbreaks in Texas and Michigan.

 Problems with PFOA